Bduz/intro_ml/README.md

 * **Part 7:** Load image data with torchvision, also data augmentation
 * **Part 8:** Use transfer learning to train a state-of-the-art image classifier for dogs and cats

-For the LSTM exercise session, take a look at these links: https://www.crosstab.io/articles/time-series-pytorch-lstm/
+For the LSTM exercise session (Exercise 4), take a look at these links:

+https://www.crosstab.io/articles/time-series-pytorch-lstm/

 https://pytorch.org/docs/stable/generated/torch.nn.LSTM.html